jamiewilson/predawn-syntax/README.md

-# This is the color scheme that accompanies Predawn, a dark interface and syntax theme for [Atom](https://atom.io/packages/predawn-ui) and [Sublime Text](https://sublime.wbond.net/packages/Predawn).
+# This color scheme for Predawn, a dark interface and syntax theme for [Atom](https://atom.io/packages/predawn-ui) and [Sublime Text](https://sublime.wbond.net/packages/Predawn).

 ## Installation